moxious/pandemonium/README.md

 ## Features

-- **Multiple AI Personas**: Three distinct conversational agents with unique personalities:
+- **Multiple AI Personas**: Numerous conversational agents & combinations
-  - **The Cynic**: Questions assumptions and brings critical thinking
-  - **The Dreamer**: Sees possibilities and inspires with optimism
-  - **The Cautious**: Considers risks and implications carefully
 - **Broker Agent**: Manages turn-taking and conversation flow
 - **Progressive Context**: Each agent only sees new conversation context, building state over time
 - **Flexible Configuration**: Environment-based configuration with dotenv support
 - **Interactive & Automatic Modes**: Run conversations automatically or step through manually

+## Personalities

+See `personas.json`; each agent is a combination of a "temperament" (cynical, dreamy, questioning) and an "expertise" (engineer, legal, marketing, etc).
+By default, we start with 5 random conversational participants, who round-robin discuss the topic.

 ## Setup